-This is the third in an occasional series from my dear Aunt Doris, who passed away in 2015 at the age of 94.
+This is a reposted article in an occasional series from my dear Aunt Doris, who passed away in 2015 at the age of 94.

 When it comes to staying out of debt and making ends meet, I can only tell you what’s worked for me.